Tully Bevilaqua

-Tully Louise Bevilaqua (née Crook on 19 July 1972) is an Australian professional women's basketball player.
+Tully Louise Bevilaqua (née Crook on 19 July 1972) is an Australian retired professional women's basketball player.
+She previously served as an assistant with the Phoenix Mercury in 2023; she was added to the Indiana Fever coaching staff as a video associate in 2024.
 She formerly played for the San Antonio Stars in the WNBA and the Perth Lynx in Australia's WNBL.
 The 5'7" Bevilaqua's play style is energetic and disruptive, so much so that she is usually in the top 10 in steals.
 In the 2005 regular season, she had more steals per turnover than any other player.

 WNBA career

-Bevilaqua was not drafted by a WNBA team, but was signed by the Cleveland Rockers as a free agent before the 1998 season began.
-She played only 12 regular-season games for them before being waived by the team in July 1998.
+Bevilaqua went undrafted but was signed by the Cleveland Rockers as a free agent before the 1998 season began.
+She appeared in 12 regular-season games before being waived by the team in July 1998.

 In 2000, she signed a free agent contract with the Portland Fire and played with them for three seasons until the franchise folded after the 2002 season.

 In 2003, she signed another contract with the Seattle Storm, and played two seasons for them, capping the 2004 season when the Storm won the WNBA Championship, defeating the Connecticut Sun, two games to one.

 In 2005, she signed with the Indiana Fever, and led them to a #2 seed in the playoffs, where they swept the New York Liberty in two games, but in turn were swept by the Connecticut Sun in the Eastern Conference Finals.

-Despite Bevilaqua's WNBA success, she failed to make the Australian national team until 2006 at the age of 34, when she helped lead the Opals to the gold medal in the 2006 FIBA World Championship for Women.
+Bevilaqua did not make the Australian national team until 2006 at the age of 34, when she helped lead the Opals to the gold medal in the 2006 FIBA World Championship for Women.

 On 27 August 2007, Bevilaqua played a key scoring, defensive, and leadership role in the greatest comeback in WNBA history when the Indiana Fever overcame a 22-point first half deficit to win the deciding game three of the Eastern Conference Semi-Finals against the Connecticut Sun.
 Later that week on 31 August 2007 Tully was awarded the Kim Perrot Sportsmanship Award from the WNBA.

 The WNBA listed Bevilaqua's height at 5'7" (about 170 cm), though she was listed at only 164 cm (about 5'4.5") in the WNBL.

 Bevilaqua is one of only four WNBA players to record at least 800 career assists and 500 career steals.